-- Options advice for GCSE, AS and A2 choices.
+- Options advice for GCSE and A level choices.
 Subject staff are available at all times to discuss preferences and combinations.
-The Head of Careers is available for Options advice at GCSE and A Level.
+The Head of Careers is available for Options advice at GCSE and A Level

 Careers Fair and Careers Focus Evenings

 - The school’s main Careers Fair is held biennially, bringing together prospective employers and firms.
-The next Careers fair is 1st March 2017 and is open to years 9-13.
-This year for the first time as well as the range of different delegates there will also be a ‘Graduate Training Scheme’ department and a ‘Start-ups and Business Advice’ department to enable girls to gain advice in these areas too.
+This year for the first time as well as the range of different delegates there will also be a ‘Graduate Training Scheme’ department and a ‘Start-ups and Business Advice’ department to enable girls to gain advice in these areas too

 Students learn about the skills needed to engage in enterprise including seeing opportunity, managing risk, marketing, productivity, understanding the concept of quality, cash flow and profit.
 Year 8 are also given the opportunity to gain valuable work experience volunteering twice a year at our Senior Citizens Party.
 ‘Take Your Daughter to Work Day’ is encouraged when girls can accompany a parent, guardian or other close relative to their place of work during school holidays.
 Students create a workbook detailing the tasks carried out, people met and observations and reflections on what they have seen and done.